 Talk With Your Korean Friends Using The Korean Language Now!

 With Korean abbreviations, you’ll be able to engage in a conversation with locals via text or chat.
 But abbreviations will not be enough if you really want to build connections with them and have deeper conversations.
-So, why not try to learn Korean with Ling App?
+So, why not try to learn Korean with the Ling app?